The First-Year Checklist outlines to-do items related to topics here, such as:

 Academic Coaching

-Meet with peer academic success coaches who provide support to develop study skills and work with you to create a personalized plan for your academic goals.
+Meet with peer academic success coaches who provide support to develop study strategies and work with you to create a personalized plan for your academic goals.

 Writing Centers